About the competition

 The Atlantic Council established the New American Engagement Initiative (NAEI) within the Scowcroft Center for Strategy and Security to challenge conventional assumptions governing the conduct of US foreign policy and provide a space to offer fresh approaches for US global engagement.
 To achieve this mission, NAEI believes that it must provide a platform for the next generation of national security decision makers to share creative ideas about US foreign policy options.

-NAEI has launched this inaugural Annual Student Competition to support young people, draw new and innovative talent into the foreign policy space, and provide avenues for young thinkers to engage with leading foreign policy institutions.
+In 2021, NAEI launched its inaugural Annual Student Competition to support young people, draw new and innovative talent into the foreign policy space, and provide avenues for young thinkers to engage with leading foreign policy institutions.
 In addition, NAEI seeks to provide contestants with the tools needed to develop compelling proposals that are tailored for policymakers.

-The competition will run from fall 2021 to late spring 2022.
 See the information below for a description of the competition’s format and eligibility criteria.
+An updated calendar will be published soon.

 The competition’s format